 Separately, in June 2022, the EPA conducted an inspection of BCP's Verona, Missouri facility ("2022 EPA Inspection") which was followed by BCP entering into an Administrative Order for Compliance on Consent ("AOC") with the EPA in relation to its risk management program at the Verona facility.
 Further, in January 2023, BCP entered into an Amended AOC with the EPA whereby the parties agreed to the extension of certain timelines.
 BCP timely completed all requirements under the Amended AOC.
 In November 2023, BCP received a notice from the Environment and Natural Resources Division of the U.S Department of Justice ("DOJ") primarily related to the 2022 EPA Inspection, which extended the opportunity to discuss alleged violations of Sections 112(r)(7) of the Clean Air Act and regulations in 40 C.F.R.
 Part 68, commonly known as the Risk Management Plan Rule ("RMP Rule").
-BCP intends to participate in such discussions in 2024.
-In connection with the 2022 EPA Inspection, the Company believes that a loss contingency in this matter is probable and reasonably estimable and has recorded a loss contingency in an amount that is not material to its financial performance or operations.
+BCP participated in such discussions during 2024, and in December 2024, BCP reached a settlement with the EPA and DOJ to resolve these alleged violations.
+Pursuant to the settlement, which was entered into on January 31, 2025, BCP agreed to: (a) pay a \$300 civil penalty; (b) invest in a new scrubber system; and (c) spend \$350 to implement projects benefiting the surrounding community, such as emergency equipment for the local fire department and two vehicles to be used as mobile health clinics.
+The amount associated with this settlement was consistent with the amount previously accrued as a loss contingency.